 It goes without saying that websites are important parts of most companies’ marketing strategies.
 Websites educate customers about your products and services, drive promotions, and — perhaps most importantly — help you drive more revenue.

 However, as important as web-driven marketing is for many businesses, some companies take a “set it and forget” approach after their website launches.
 For some marketing leaders, making changes to their website might seem too risky or not worth the investment.

 Respectfully, we disagree.
-Based on our experience driving thousands of personalizations for data-driven marketers with an overall 46% lift, we’ve laid out a framework and some suggestions below that we think could help you take a more strategic and revenue-generating approach with your website while still mitigating risk.
+Based on our experience driving thousands of personalizations for data-driven marketers, and we’ve laid out a framework and some suggestions below that we think could help you take a more strategic and revenue-generating approach with your website while still mitigating risk.

 Before talking about optimization, it’s important to ask yourself:

 Or, if you have made some changes or ran tests on your website in the past, you might ask yourself, “Why did we invest time and money in updating our website?”